Kaaleyah/FiveChungus/README.md

 FiveChungus is a peer-to-peer file sharing/distribution application that lets users to share their files via localhost.

-This was a school project from Bahcesehir University, Networks lecture.
+This was a school project from Bahcesehir University, Introduction to Computer Networks course.
 Main program is written in Python, UI is added via Electron.js

 ## Requirements
-- Node JS
+- Node.js
 - Python